auni02/webdev-group-project/README.md

 ## Features and Functionalities

-Filter and Search functionalities in Friendly Session Page.
-The user can filter type of friendly, time and date they wanted to play.
+Update features in Friendly Page.
+Admin can update update players name, even after the friendly session been created.